 1. Have lemon in the morning to cure constipation

 Forget that cup of tea or coffee that you have in the morning.
 Instead, have lemon with warm water and salt first thing in the morning.
 You need to stimulate your intestine and this solution aids in cleansing this organ of your body.
 A dash of salt in the lemon water helps you pass stool smoothly.

 - Warm water- 1 glass

 - Salt- a pinch of it

 - As soon as you get out of the bed in the morning, heat water to get a glass of warm water.
 It should be warm to the extent that you can have it.
-Don’t set very low bar.
-Remember, you can have hot tea and coffee so why not a little more warm water!
+Don’t set a very low bar.
+Remember, you can have hot tea and coffee so why not a little warmer water!

 - Mix the lemon juice in this warm water.

 - Add a pinch of salt and mix well.

 - Have this every morning, even after you have cured your constipation.